FangfeiLi05/Insight_Project/README.md

 ## Portrait-GANerator -- Deep Learning for Portrait Editing

-This repository is for my 4 week project at [Insight Data Science](https://www.insightdatascience.com).
+This repository is for my 4-week project at [Insight Data Science](https://www.insightdatascience.com).

 Portrait-GANerator is a deep learning portrait editing pipline built based on StyleGAN and latent space manipulation.

 * A Google Slides presenting the main ideas of this project is available [at this link](https://docs.google.com/presentation/d/1A2kYn3ROiRvGmY4l9Wl4ahF8fPFGcvkpsWgNYpymV4Y/edit#slide=id.g649c22c645_1_444).
 * A blog post expaining more details about the motivation, analysis, and results will be posted soon.
-* An GUI demo will be demonstrated in Kaggle at [https://www.kaggle.com/fangfeili05/insight-project-demo/edit](https://www.kaggle.com/fangfeili05/insight-project-demo/).
+* An GUI demo will be demonstrated in Kaggle at [https://www.kaggle.com/fangfeili05/insight-project-demo/](https://www.kaggle.com/fangfeili05/insight-project-demo/).